contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Here, the `UseInstant` provider implements `ProvideTimeType` for any `Context` type by setting the associated type `Time` to `Instant`.
+Here, the `UseInstant` provider implements `TimeTypeProvider` for any `Context` type by setting the associated type `Time` to `Instant`.
 Additionally, it implements `CurrentTimeGetter` for any `Context`, _provided_ that `Context::Time` is `Instant`.
 This type equality constraint works similarly to regular implementation-side dependencies and is frequently used for scope-limited access to a concrete type associated with an abstract type.

-The type equality constraint is necessary because a given context might not always use `UseInstant` as the provider for `ProvideTimeType`.
+The type equality constraint is necessary because a given context might not always use `UseInstant` as the provider for `TimeTypeProvider`.
 Instead, the context could choose a different provider that uses another type to represent `Time`.
 Consequently, `UseInstant` can only implement `CurrentTimeGetter` if the `Context` uses it or another provider that also uses `Instant` as its `Time` type.

 Aside from `Instant`, we can also define alternative providers for `Time`, using other types like [`datetime::LocalDateTime`](https://docs.rs/datetime/latest/datetime/struct.LocalDateTime.html):